civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 # Terraform deploy system

 Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
-Civiform provides Terraform configuration files that allow to deploy Civiform on Azure and AWS.
+CiviForm provides Terraform configuration files that allow to deploy CiviForm on Azure and AWS.
 Knowledge of Terraform is not required to run them but here is the high-level [Terraform overview](https://www.terraform.io/intro) nevertheless.

 ## Setup

 ### Outside configuration
-You will need couple of values that are configured outside of Civiform before you start the setup.
+You will need couple of values that are configured outside of CiviForm before you start the setup.
 Some of the steps are optional meaning that you can bring up staging environment and get app working, but they need to be completed for production setup.
 - [ ] (Optional) Admin auth client_id, client_secret, and discovery_uri.
 See [setting up Azure AD for an example](#setting-up-azure-ad)
 - [ ] (Optional) Applicant auth client_id, client_secret, and discovery_uri.
 See setting up the [Authentication Providers](../../contributor-guide/developer-guide/authentication-providers.md)
 - [ ] Domain name for your deployment.
 For example `civiform.mycity.gov`